 It is ridiculous, after all, to judge a complete work on the basis of a middle chapter (or even an early chapter, really — and Morrison claims he’s going to stay on this title for another year or so.
 That’s a lot of stories still remaining).
 So rather than this issue, what I’ll do instead is offer a perspective on what it all means (as I did for the previous couple of issues here and here).

-Morrison contrasts the hard-boiled internal monologue with the pathetic reality of Batman.
-As I’ve said before (especially in my book), Morrison is primarily an absurdist, but here, he’s in full ironic mode. ”Face down in my own blood and vomit in the pouring rain. / Must / Must be. / Must be a better way / to strike terror / into the hearts of criminals,” Batman thinks as we see him collapse in front of a bunch of prostitutes.
+), Morrison is primarily an absurdist, but here, he’s in full ironic mode. ”Face down in my own blood and vomit in the pouring rain. / Must / Must be. / Must be a better way / to strike terror / into the hearts of criminals,” Batman thinks as we see him collapse in front of a bunch of prostitutes.
 Notice Morrison’s line breaks to emphasize the halting (and poetic) rhythm of Batman’s internal monologue.
 Look at the response of his adoring public, as one prostitute diminishes and sense of Batman’s grandeur with the lines, “So he fell off his batrope. / So screw him.”
 Later, when Batman returns to action, Morrison leaves him nearly totally silent.
 His few lines of inernal monologue near the end of the issue are terse and direct.
 “Everything hurts,” he says.
 That’s about it.
 Perhaps his thoughts are no longer needed because he has Robin to talk to in the climax of the issue, but Batman doesn’t say much to Robin either.
 His purple prose disappears when he needs to get to work.
 Morrison’s Batman strives to be efficient and brutal.

 Morrison brings back a few of his favorite Batman motifs: doubling and dreams.
 The Batman doppelgangers, and the mystery of their existence (and agenda), drives the narrative.
 They seem to be distorted reflections of Batman’s psyche.
 One, a brutal killer with a gun, reflects his the childhood trauma of his parents’ murder.
 Another, the Bane clone, reflects Batman’s greatest defeat (and recalls that Batman himself was pumped up with the “venom” steroid at one point as told in a Legends of the Dark Knight story arc).
 The third doppelganger, who has not yet appeared, reflects a Batman driven by vengeance.
 Someone who has sold his soul to the Devil, recalling the pact made by Mr. Whisper in Batman: Gothic.
 In Morrison’s cosmology, dreams are essential to the detective skills of Batman.
 In Arkham Asylum, the entire story is written as a dream.
 Everything in that story is Jungian dream symbolism.
 In Gothic, Batman receives clues through his dreams, and he follows a dream logic to track down the origin of Mr. Whisper.
 In this current Batman storyline, dreams are no less prominent.
 Bruce Wayne has been tormented by dreams of these Batman doubles, and now he must face them in reality.
 His worst nightmare, the fear of going to far in his quest for vengeance, is literally embodied by these three twisted Batman doppelgangers.